kloznjakovic/ComputationalThinking-FinalProject/README.md

 # ComputationalThinking-FinalProject
-> This project, a loan repayment calculator, was my final semester project for my Computational Thinking Course at The University of Iowa.
+> This was my final semester project for my Computational Thinking Course at The University of Iowa.
 This code allows the user to create a budget plan for multiple categories, like groceries, housing, others, etc. and shows the spending limit for each category based on their monthly income.

 ## Table of Contents